 - Were the victims of the Poisoned Eye Crusade perpretrated by the Mad King Jaret.

--I recommend using Mihanj trees from Mihanji, they’re strong due to mythril residue and perfect for the hull.
+- I recommend using Mihanj trees from Mihanji, they’re strong due to mythril residue mixed with stardust and perfect for the hull.

--The basis of life is death, to refuse death is to refuse the very ebb and flow of Gods.
+- The basis of life is death, to refuse death is to refuse the very ebb and flow of the will of the Gods.

--The dark magic way, usually completed if the body is missing parts, completely ash or is only a skeleton, is to draw the Prayer of Vecna, and sacrifice a lot of flesh.
-Like the weight of a young dragon in flesh.
-Then, and I watched Magician perform this, the flesh covers the skeleton or the missing part, thus resurrecting the corpse.
+- The dark magic way, usually completed if the body is missing parts, completely ash or is only a skeleton, is to draw the Prayer of Vecna, and sacrifice a living being, unwilling or otherwise.
 Of course this leads to issues with the more missing, the worse the source material, such as a tiefling coming back as a dwarf, or a kenku back as a goliath.
 The finer the flesh, in our case was indeed a young dragon, influences the quality of the resurrection.